mnz1988/stable-diffusion-guide/README.md

 * **Scribble**

    Lets you make a simple sketch and convert it into a finished piece with the help of your prompt.
-For this one I asked a friend:
+This is the only example not using the sample image above.

    <details>
-   <summary>Scribble example, click to open</summary>
+   <summary>Scribble example, click to expand</summary>

    ![Scribble sample image](images/scribble1.png)
    ![Scribble output image](images/scribble2.png)